staubind/prime-solo-project-2021/README.md

 [] Read available boiler-plate
 [] Set up the Database file w/ ERD tables
+[] Deploy to Heroku
+  [] check progress through phone to see if it looks good.
 [] General Layout
   [] navbar
     [] search bar